yjingj/BGW-xWAS-SS/README.md

 ```

 #### Output files
 The final iteration of the EM-MCMC algorithm will result in a file that lists all variants found to have  non-zero effect sizes (specifically, a non-zero posterior probability of inclusion, $PP_i$).
-The chromosome, position, rsID, reference and alternative alleles, $maf$, $cis$ or $trans$ status relative to the gene, $PP_i$, and effect size $w_i$ will all be saved in the file `${Res_dir}/${gene}_TWAS/Eoutput/grexparam.txt`.
+The chromosome, position, rsID, reference and alternative alleles, $maf$, $cis$ or $trans$ status relative to the gene, $PP_i$, and effect size $w_i$ will all be saved in the file `${wkdir}/Eoutput/grexparam.txt`.

-**note**: within this script, there are several optional arguments that control parameters of the EM-MCMC algorithm, such as the number of EM iterations and the number of MCMC draws.
-These are set to 5 EM iterations with 10,000 burn-in and 10,000 additional MCMC iterations.
-If desired, these can be modified by the user within the script.

-Numerous arguments can be used to modify the EM-MCMC algorithm in Step 3, but should be done with caution.
-These arguments are detailed in Yang et al. 2017 (https://github.com/yjingj/bfGWAS/blob/master/bfGWAS_Manual.pdf).
+[//]: <> (Numerous arguments can be used to modify the EM-MCMC algorithm in Step 3, but should be done with caution.
+These arguments are detailed in Yang et al. 2017 https://github.com/yjingj/bfGWAS/blob/master/bfGWAS_Manual.pdf)

 ### Step 4: Extract Genotypes from the Prediction Sample